FloorSlip Ltd – Head Office -

-Floor Slip Pendulum Testing evaluate if the floors in your shop, office, factory or school or any floor walked on by employee, patient, visitor or student are safe to prevent slips on floors
+Floor Slip Pendulum Testing evaluates on site if the floors in your shop, office, factory or school or any floor walked on by employee, patient, visitor or student are safe to prevent slips on floors

-It has been reported that Floor Slip Injury Claims costs businesses £1.4 million PER DAY and an average slip injury claim is around £15,000; we can tell you it is not uncommon to see injury claims between £50,000 and £100,000 with injury lawyer costs!!
-So doing a Floor Pendulum Test BEFORE a slip occurs is highly recommended and the only way to PROVE your floors are safe and allows you to meet the legal requirement for floors
+The HSE has reported Floor Slip Injury Claims costs businesses £1.4 million PER DAY and an average slip injury claim is around £15,000; we can tell you it is not uncommon to see injury claims in excess of this with injury lawyer costs!!

 Why not Contact FloorSlip Today and let us prove your floors are safe; we don’t charge anything to discuss your requirements and our floor testing prices for the special ism we offer are very competitive